 Legally speaking, obtaining a PTIN is the only credential you need to become an undesignated tax return preparer, which can have very low entry barriers.
 So even without much education or previous accounting experience, you can apply for tax preparer positions after you’ve received your PTIN.

 However, the hourly pay rate for these undesignated positions is usually not much more than the minimum wage.
-And, you might have to work a lot of evenings and weekends, especially during tax season.
-So, I recommend that for more job satisfaction, you look into one of the other tax preparer paths discussed in this article.
+And you might have to work many evenings and weekends, especially during tax season.
+So, I recommend that you look into one of the other tax preparer paths discussed in this article for more job satisfaction.

 If you want to prepare tax returns for pay, you’ll need to apply for a PTIN.
 The IRS has made the PTIN application available online.
 It’s easy to complete and only takes about 15 minutes.
 Plus, the application is free—the IRS doesn’t charge a fee to get a PTIN.

-According to the IRS regulations, some tax preparers, including EAs, must register for a PTIN.
-There are a few exceptions of federal forms that do not have to be prepared by a PTIN-holder, which the IRS has outlined in this short list.
+According to IRS regulations, some tax preparers, including EAs, must register for a PTIN.
+A few exceptions of federal forms do not have to be prepared by a PTIN-holder, which the IRS has outlined in this short list.

 The IRS has made the AFSP requirements fairly simple with just 3 steps.